-Kensington, West London – Angered by an ad published in a major UK newspaper, trans rights activists trapped the news staff indoors at the newspaper’s headquarters, picketed in front of the building, and threw smoke bombs.
+Kensington, West London, UK – Angered by an ad published in a major UK newspaper, trans rights activists trapped the news staff indoors at the newspaper’s headquarters, picketed in front of the building, and threw smoke bombs.

 So this is happening outside my office in retaliation to the metro.
 Massive smoke bomb at the front entrance.
 Major struggle to get in and out my building. pic.twitter.com/CrSJ5CrNgz